 Rethink your adhesion manufacturing processes with Surface Intelligence.

-In order to ensure that your cleaning and surface activation steps are properly preparing the material surface, a measurement of the surface state needs to be taken before and after each of these Critical Control Points and then taken again every time those steps are taken.
-This monitoring process will stop problems before they start costing immense amounts of time and money to manufacturers.
+To ensure that your cleaning and surface activation steps properly prepare the material surface, a measurement of the surface state needs to be taken before and after each of these Critical Control Points and then again every time those steps are taken.
+This monitoring process will stop problems before they start costing manufacturers immense amounts of time and money.

 The second factor, time, is intrinsically linked to the first.
 Just like cleaning equipment cannot be expected to maintain absolute consistency without close monitoring, the actual surface of the material can go through massive changes over time when no one is looking.

-Similarly, if there is ever a portion of a material's life where it is in storage then it is crucial to understand what changes that surface has undergone while waiting on a shelf.
+Similarly, if a material spends any portion of its life in storage, it is crucial to understand what changes that surface has undergone while waiting on a shelf.
 The previous treatment most likely degraded over that time, and unforeseen contaminants in the storage area could have come into contact with the material.
 All of this can be prevented by continual monitoring with a quantitative measurement.